DonsWayo/Cordova-Plugin-Template/README.md

 # cordova-plugin-template
-Template for cordova plugin startup
+A template to startup cordova plugin development